nairraghav/Introduction-To-Python/lessons/lesson02-python-basics/types.md

 ## String
 As seen before, a `string` represents 1 or more text characters that are wrapped with quotes.
-These quotes can be single `'` or double `"`, but which ever is used to start the string, must also end the string.
+These quotes can be single `'` or double `"`, but the one that is used to start the string, must also end the string.

 ```python